JeanLucPons/BSGS/README.md

 # How it works

 It uses a hash table to store the baby steps (the generator table).
-2^30 baby steps is about 9GB (we do not store full point, only a part of it, false collision are resolved later).
+2^30 baby steps is about 9GB (we do not store full point, only a part of it, false collisions are resolved later).
 Here is a brief description of the algoritm:

 We have to solve P = k.G, we know that k lies in the range ]k1,k2]